sholtomaud/phd/README.md

-## Title: Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources
+# Data-driven Systems for Global Risk Governance of Unconventional Energy: Information System Requirements and Development with application to Groundwater Resources

-## Doctoral Candidate
+#### Doctoral Candidate
 Mr Sholto Maud

 # INTRODUCTION AND CONTEXT
 There are many database models in the water industry, both vendor-based and in-house.
 These different models provide an integration challenge when aiming to provide higher level services such as risking services.
-A translation is needed to bring different models them together into one system which can enable risk governance services.
+A translation is needed to bring different models them together into one system which can enable a portfolio of effective risk governance services.

-# RESEARCH QUESTION
-Can we use big data, and data-driven interfaces to leverage global risk governance requirements for water and unconventional energy production at reduced cost?

-#### Hypotheses:
-* That with NoSQL we can integrate different data models at reduced cost
-* That data-driven can met stakeholder-interface requirements more effectively

 # AIMS AND OBJECTIVES
 The thesis is at the highest level an investigation into both system engineering and system design to accommodate the objective of integrating multiple data models for the purpose of risk governance in the unconventional energy industry.